demetreades/assingment2js-small-school/README.md

 1. Firstly fill your local credentials into `/database/init.js`

+        npm run db-generate

-    Then run: `npm run db-generate` script to generate, use schema, create and populate tables.
+    Run `db-generate` script to generate, use schema, create and populate tables.

     Connection hangs so you need manually to abort via `CTRL+C` after completion. _**will be fixed in the future**._